Arelon/MovieCatalogSystem/README.md

 that - MCS has an export feature that creates a dynamic HTML file in which you can select items and aggregate CDs/DVDs you want to take, to ease the borrowing process.

-"Movie Catalog System" is application that went through a very long way from the initial version (which was ASP .Net / MSSQL application) and now is a Spring/SWT/JPA2(Hibernate) Windows application with support for H2/Derby/DB2/HSQLDB databases (H2 is the only one thoroughly tested though).

 Every time you close the program, complete SQL dump is created so you can import the database to some other DB of choice.
 MCS is a portable application (you can start it from USB or keep it in your Dropbox folder).